-This two-week course offers an introduction and overview of digital health, including a strong emphasis on how in reality, digital health functions in various settings.
+This two-weeks course offers an introduction and overview of digital health, including a strong emphasis on how in reality, digital health functions in various settings.
 Participants will discuss how digital health interventions can help push the triple aim of Universal Health Coverage and Sustainable Goal Development for more people at a lower cost in different settings in high-, low- and middle-income countries.
 The program discusses what kind of analysis is needed for developing digital health interventions, which stakeholders should be involved and cross-cutting issues to be considered when implementing DHI in low resources settings.

 This course is organised jointly with Amsterdam Health and Technology Institute (AHTI) and in cooperation with a number of other partners: Pharmaccess, Joep Lange Institute, Amsterdam Institute for Global Health and Development (AIGHD) and Smarthealth Amsterdam

 The contents of the course are: